Matt’s East Cobb Roots:

 After developing a reputation as a collaborator and thoughtful policy developer, Matt was selected to run the Governor’s Water Supply Program for the state of Georgia.
 During this time, he was responsible for managing state contracts and coordinating and awarding over $165 million in loans for local governments.

-When Matt’s oldest daughter entered Cobb County Schools (Murdock Elementary), he became involved as a parent volunteer and was asked to take on a leadership role on the Murdock Elementary School Council to utilize his policy background in service of the school.
+When Matt’s oldest daughter entered Cobb County Schools (Murdock Elementary), he became involved as a parent volunteer.
+Matt was asked to take on a leadership role on the Murdock Elementary School Council to utilize his policy background in service of the school.
 This service led him to change his career focus to teaching and he became the Science Lab Instructor at Murdock Elementary.
 During his three years as an educator, Matt developed and taught hands-on science lessons for K-5th graders, managed the school wide science fair, co-led and developed the Murdock Environmental Club, and re-built the school garden into a true outdoor classroom for the students.
 He also served for two years on a county-wide panel of science educators to develop practice test questions for 5th grade students to ensure they master the science education standards.

 During his time as an educator, Matt also attended night classes and studied for the Project Management Professional exam (PMP).
 After receiving his PMP certification, Matt became an IT project manager for a small Cobb county business, Advanced Open Systems.
 He currently manages teams across six countries and 10 time zones, which allows him a more flexible schedule to balance the needs of a young family and the time required to serve as a responsive and active member of your school board.